Careers

 Position Requirements:

-- U.S. citizen or non-U.S. citizen legally able to perform the work in or for the United States.
+1. U.S. citizen or non-U.S. citizen legally able to perform the work in or for the United States.
 (NOTE: Naturalized U.S. citizens and non-U.S. citizens legally able to perform work in or for the U.S. must provide appropriate official documentation for proof of such.)

-- Free of any diversions for or convictions of felonies and free of serious misdemeanors.
+2. Must be free of any diversions for or convictions of felonies and free of serious misdemeanors.

-- Must be at least 21 years of age.
+4. Must be at least 21 years of age.

-- Must pass a thorough background check.
+5. Must pass a thorough background check.

-- Ability to perform all essential job functions and not pose a direct threat to the health or safety of self or others.
+6. Ability to perform all essential job functions and not pose a direct threat to the health or safety of self or others.

-Secure locks on buildings and rooms in academic & business facilities on various KU campuses.
-Provide patrol inside these facilities and throughout the KU community by reporting security, maintenance and code compliance problems.
-Support the University of Kansas Police Department in a non-law enforcement capacity during emergencies and major events.
+The Security Officer at the University of Kansas position is responsible for securing locks on buildings and rooms in academic and business facilities at the KU Edwards Campus, located in Overland Park, KS.
+The Security Officer will provide patrol inside the facilities and throughout the Edwards Campus by reporting security, maintenance and code compliance problems.
+This position supports the University of Kansas Police Department in a non-law enforcement capacity during emergencies and major events.
 This position requires extended walking and stair climbing.
-Candidates must be a high school graduate or have obtained their GED.
-A thorough background check is conducted and a valid driver's license is required.
-Security Officer Assignments include day or night shifts, weekends and holidays.

 20% - Safeguard the University against hazards, safety issues and property damage.
 Detect audible alarms such as fire, intrusion or trouble and immediately report available information from alarm panels.
 Take appropriate action for problem areas or unsafe conditions such a faulty wiring or malfunctioning stairwell lights.
 Inspect University buildings to assist with utility conservation.
-Turn off unnecessary lights, electrical equipment, water faucets, etc. Report criminal or suspicious activity to proper authorities when these activities discovered.
+Tum off unnecessary lights, electrical equipment, water faucets, etc. Report criminal or suspicious activity to proper authorities when these activities discovered.
 Take prompt action to eliminate immediate danger to life or property.

 20% - Respond immediately and provide building access during emergency situations in assigned areas.
 Assist in building evacuation when necessary, especially in case of fire/fire alarms.
 Assist in perimeter control, when necessary, which may involve exposure to extreme weather conditions and standing for extended periods of time.
 Report life threatening conditions and/or property loss/damage to proper authorities.
 Provide assistance in accordance with training, common sense and stand by as needed until help arrives.
 Carry-out all required and appropriate duties as needed or assigned.
 May be assigned with little to no advance notice to work special assignments.